 With the world wide open, new ideas were advanced in science and technology.
 Richard Buckminster Fuller was an important architect, systems theorist, author, designer and inventor in the 20th century.
 Though he is not widely known enough to be seen in a high school history book, Fuller did influence science and technology in profound ways.

 Among Fuller’s many inventions are his Geodesic Dome and the Dymaxion Map.
-The Geodesic Dome emerged as Fuller experimented with designs for houses constructed with triangular planes that made a polyhedron, a structure that would hold the most volume with the least amount of building material.
+The Geodesic Dome emerged as Fuller experimented with designs for houses constructed with triangular planes that made a polyhedrons, which fit together in a sphere that would hold the most volume with the least amount of building material.